Mother changing her babies nappy

 • Chemicals in nappy soaking solutions, laundry detergents, fabric softeners, cleansing wipes, scented soaps and lotions and certain brands of disposable nappies can irritate baby’s skin;

-• Plastic pants keep your baby’s clothes clean and dry, but most prevent airflow.
+• Plastic pants that cover cloth nappies keep your baby’s clothes clean and dry, but most prevent airflow.
 Clothes do not get wet and your baby is often left in a wet or dirty nappy for long periods.
 The skin remains wet and urine burns.
 The area becomes warm leaving it susceptible to thrush;

 • Rough nappies, sand or dirt can rub and chafe baby’s sensitive skin;